Speeches given at the United Nations regarding the 2014 Gaza War: Netanyahu's speech in front of the United Nations General Assembly

-Prime Minister Netanyahu stressed that by investigating Israel rather than Hamas for war crimes, the UN Human Rights Council had betrayed "its noble mission to protect the innocent".
+Prime Minister Netanyahu stressed that by investigating Israel rather than Hamas for war crimes, the Human Rights Council had betrayed "its noble mission to protect the innocent".
 Furthermore, he accused the Human Rights Council of sending a clear message to all terrorists: "Use civilians as human shields. [...]
 Because sadly, it works."
-He stated that the UN's Human Rights Council has turned into a Terrorist Rights Council by accepting and giving legitimacy to the use of human shields.
+He stated that the Human Rights Council has turned into a Terrorist Rights Council by accepting and giving legitimacy to the use of human shields.

 Netanyahu reported in his speech that Israel had justly defended itself against terror tunnels and rocket attacks and had no intention in targeting innocent civilians.
 He mentioned that Israel " was doing everything to minimize Palestinian civilian casualties" by sending text messages, dropping flyers, making phone calls and announcing warnings on television.
 "No other country and no other army in history have gone to greater lengths to avoid casualties among the civilian population of their enemies."

 The Prime Minister believes that not Israel but the Hamas has broken the International Law by hiding missile batteries in residential areas, using Palestinian as human shields and telling Palestinians to ignore the warnings of Israel to leave.
 Furthermore, he blamed the Hamas for deliberately placing rockets next to Palestinian children in order to create images of horror for the press.
 "Israel was using its missiles to protect its children.
 Hamas was using its children to protect its missiles."

-Abbas`s speech in front of the United Nations General Assembly
+Abbas's speech in front of the United Nations General Assembly

 Three days before Netanyahu's speech the President of the Palestinian National Authority Mahmoud Abbas gave a speech to the United Nations General Assembly as well.
 He stated that "Israel has chosen to make it a year of a new war of genocide perpetrated against the Palestinian people."
 He called for the support and recognition of the free and independent State of Palestine and for an end to the Israeli blockade and he blamed Israel for creating the "largest prison in the world for nearly two million Palestinian citizens".
 Abbas emphasized that Palestine, other than Israel, will maintain its commitment to international law, international humanitarian law and the international consensus.
 He criticized that Israel had been acting as a state above the law with "impunity and absolving it of any accountability or punishment for its policies, aggression and defiance of the international will and legitimacy", therefore creating a ground for the rise of extremism, hate and terrorism in Palestine.
 He stated that the people of Palestine are the ones who need immediate international protection and are in need of security and peace.